A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges: Case study: Energy Saving Analysis

-In Fig.~\ref{fig:pc_offeredtraffic}, the lines represent the linear fit of the obtained results to showcase the trends.
-The results show that LCM is more beneficial for lower offered traffic values, since idle time is predominant and LCM has the lowest power consumption in this state.
-However, as the offered traffic increases, the idle time is reduced, and it is beneficial to switch to HCM, which provides a higher physical layer data rate and hence lowers the transmission duration, which results in a reduction in transmit power consumption, i.e., the most power-hungry state.
-Our results show that, approximately above 29 Mbps, HCM is more energy-efficient than LCM.
-The achievable power saving potential is maximal at the lower offered traffic values, reaching up to 30\%.
+Since the same throughput can be achieved by different combinations of inter-packet interval and packet size, multiple points, each representing a unique combination of both factors, are shown in Fig.~\ref{fig:pc_throughput} per throughput value.
+In particular, we varied the inter-packet interval in the range of \(9 \times 10^{-5} \) to \(6 \times 10^{-4} \) seconds and the packet size in the range of 100 to 1500 bytes.
+The lines represent the linear regression of the points.
+Results show that LCM is more beneficial for lower throughput values, since idle time is predominant and LCM has the lowest power consumption in this state.
+However, as throughput increases, idle time is reduced, and it is beneficial to switch to HCM, which provides a higher physical layer data rate and hence lowers the transmission duration, resulting in a reduction in transmit power consumption, the most power-hungry state.

+Our results show that for this specific scenario and settings, HCM becomes more energy efficient than LCM at a throughput of about 31 Mb/s.
+The achievable power saving potential is maximal at the lower throughput values, reaching up to 30 percent.
 Therefore, DPS can be particularly useful at lower loads.
+BW, transmission power, and NSS have a more significant effect on AP power consumption than MCS.
+Changing the BW from 20 to 40 MHz, and switching from NSS=1 to NSS=2, increases AP power consumption by 15 percent and by 20 percent, respectively, but changing MCS has a maximum impact of 7 percent \cite{AP_power_consumption}.

+Then, in Fig.~\ref{fig:delay_cm}, we show the per-packet delay versus throughput at application layer.
+In general, there is a trade-off between energy efficiency and QoS.
+However, as shown in the figure, delay remains mostly unchanged until the network starts to saturate, where it is already more energy-efficient to switch the capability mode to HCM (Fig.~\ref{fig:pc_throughput}).
+Note that the saturation point for LCM is below 60 Mb/s, so no further values are shown.
+Also, there is an inherently lower delay for HCM due to its higher data rate.
+However, if the LCM delay falls within the application requirements, the best option is to remain in the latter mode until the QoS or energy-efficiency requirements are not met.